Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/linear-ds/discussion_questions.md

 ## General

+1. Introduce yourself to your group!
-- What questions or comments do you have after watching the video lectures?
+1. What questions or comments do you have after watching the video lectures?
-- What about JavaScript makes analysis difficult?
+1. What about JavaScript makes analysis difficult?
 What can we do to deal with this?
-- How would you iterate through a linked list recursively?
+1. How would you iterate through a linked list _recursively_?
-- The video mentions that array insert is amortized `O(1)`, even though allocating a new buffer and copying existing elements is `O(n)`.
-How does this work?
+    - What are the time and space complexities of recursive iteration?
+1. We say two data structures are _equivalent_ if they contain the same records in the same order.
+    - How would you check if two queues are equivalent?
+    - Is it possible for two queues of the same class with a different internal structure to be equivalent?
+1. How would you _serialize_ a linked list - that is, turn it into a string of characters that could be saved to a file or sent over the network?
+    - What assumptions do you need to make?
+    - What are the space and time complexity of serialization?
+    - What does _deserialization_ (turning a string back into a linked list) look like?
-- Work with your group to design an array-based queue that doesn't leak memory.
+1. Work with your group to design an array-based queue that doesn't leak memory.
 How does it work?
 What constraints does it have?
+1. The video mentions that array insert is amortized `O(1)`, even though allocating a new buffer and copying existing elements is `O(n)`.
+How does this work?

 ## Stacks